ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ---
 title: 'machine learning in energy - part one'
-date: '2017-04-30'
+date: 2017-04-30T03:08:25+00:00
 categories:
   - Energy
   - Machine Learning
-classes: wide

 ---

-Artifical intelligence is finding it's way into everything.
-Notice how good your autocorrect is lately?
-The impact of artificial intelligence is felt almost daily by anyone with a cell phone.
-Every vertical industry will be impacted by artifical intelligence as these industries digitize.
-So what's been going on in the last few years that is causing all the hype?

-The promise and potential of artificial intelligence is not new.
-Early pioneers of computer science laid the foundations for modern computing as well the foundations of artifical intelligence.

-This is the first of a two part series.
-This first post introduces what modern machine learning is, whats driving recent performance and highlights challenges facing the field today.
-[The second post covers specific applications of machine learning in energy](http://adgefficiency.com/machine-learning-in-energy-part-two/).
+This is a two part series - [read the second part](http://adgefficiency.com/machine-learning-in-energy-part-two/) on machine learning applications in energy here.

-## what is deep learning, machine learning and artificial intelligence?
+## what is machine learning

 The progress in modern artifical intelligence comes from **deep learning** - multiple layer artifical neural networks, whose structure is inspired by the biological neural networks in our own brain.

 What's exciting about neural networks is that they **learn**.
-Being able to learn allows a machine to learn what we can't.
-The ability to learn fundamental tasks means that almost every vertical industry (healthcare, education, energy etc) will be affected.

-Neural networks aren't the only algorithms that can learn - together with logistic regression, random forests and support vector machines they form a family of techniques known as **machine learning**.
+They aren't the only algorithms that can learn - together with algorithms such as logistic regression, random forests and support vector machines they form a family of techniques known as **machine learning**.

 **picture showing AI -> ML -> DL**